 If you’re looking for the best way to buy Bitcoin in the UK, then safety and ease are factors to consider – but profits are what it’s all about, so costs also have to be considered.

 Before you step into the market, do consider your investment aims.
-Everything else being equal, you might look to use CFD brokers for short-term trading and exchanges for longer-term investments.
+Everything else being equal, you might look to use brokers to run short-term trading strategies and exchanges for longer-term, buy-and-hold style investments.

 Most brokers willingly share details of their costs.
 If they don’t, then it’s possibly a sign to steer clear of them as they may be trying to hide charges from you.